Share the article!

 Be a freelancer without hassle and get paid without your own CVR number with Factofly.
 We help almost 3,000 others with an everyday life without administration.

-What is the disadvantage of hourly billing?
+What is the downside of billing by the hour?

 Project price

-What is project price?
+What is project pricing?

 An easier freelance life with Factofly